Random Hand: Hit Reset and hiatus

 Manchester Punk Festival in the UK.

 Hit Remix

 In late October 2021 Random Hand released a collaborative album with bands and artists such as Sonic Boom Six, Voodoo Glow Skulls and Call Me Malcom remixing their previous album Hit Reset featuring the Hit Reset album cover with the appearance of distortion.

+Random Hand

+The band released their eponymous fifth album (coinciding with their twentieth anniversary) on the 20th of September 2023.